 City dog laws in Naperville, Illinois help maintain peace and order in the community.
 The laws and ordinances provide acceptable guidelines to keeping the dog, owners and others safe from harm by not allowing the pet to roam free throughout the neighborhood.
 This is important because irresponsible owners can be found legally liable if their dog bites an individual, another pet or property.
-Rosenfeld Injury Lawyers represents children and adults involved in Naperville dog bite attacks.
+Rosenfeld Injury Lawyers LLC represents children and adults involved in Naperville dog bite attacks.

 The loving commitment of taking care of a dog can bring much joy to families and individuals.
 This is because dogs are considered a loyal friend that provides unconditional love.
 However, any pet in the hands of a neglectful owner can easily develop unacceptable behavior that can cause harm to others.